UHacker2007/hacking-fun/README.md

 # About
-This is Just for fun it is only a shell script.
+This is Just for fun it is only a python and shell script.